 From a cross-cultural perspective and using examples from physical anthropology, archaeology, linguistic anthropology and socio-cultural anthropology, students will explore various questions such as: Can the differences observed between men and women best be explained by biology or culture?
 What factors explain the subordination of women found in many societies around the world?
 How are political, economic and symbolic powers acquired and used by men and women in cultural contexts around the world?
 Prerequisite: ANTH 110 or permission of the instructor.
 Cross-listed as WMNS 324.
 Closed to students who have successfully completed ANTH 225 or WMNS 225.
 Three credits.
-Not offered 2007-2008.
+Offered 2008-2009 and in alternate years.

-326 Cross-cultural Families and Households
+Cross-cultural Families and Households

 An anthropological study of the history and current conditions of families in various parts of the world.
 Using a cross-cultural perspective, students will examine the family in the context of social, political, economic, and cultural change, and the unequal power relationships between men and women.
 Course material will focus on ethnographic examples of different forms of the family.
 Prerequisite: ANTH 110 or permission of the instructor.
-Crosslisted as WMNS 326.
-Closed to students who have successfully completed ANTH 326.
+Cross-listed as WMNS 326.
 Three credits.
+Not offered 2008-2009.

-331 Anthropology and Indigenous Peoples
+Anthropology and Indigenous Peoples

-Students are introduced to issues of colonialism, self-determination, Aboriginal title, development, and the conflicts of Indigenous peoples from a critical anthropological perspective.
+Students are introduced to issues of colonialism, self-determination.
+Aboriginal title, development, and the conflicts of Indigenous peoples from a critical anthropological perspective.
 The course is comprised of three sections.
 The first examines Indigenous diversity in the early contact period.
 The second explores the impact of colonization on Indigenous cultures.
 In the third we analyze contemporary politics, economic and social development, resource use, health, law, gender, and environmental issues in First Nation communities.
 Prerequisite: ANTH 110 or permission of the instructor.
 Three credits.
+Offered 2008-2009 and in alternate years.

-332 Mi'kmaq Studies: Advanced Critical Issues in Indigenous Anthropology
+Mi'kmaq Studies: Advanced Critical Issues in Indigenous Anthropology

-Using theories and methods relevant to Indigenous knowledge, self-determination, resistance and sustainability of Mi'kmaq of Atlantic Canada, in the first section we explore Mi'kmaq oral histories, cosmology and sociocultural organization.
+Using theories and methods relevant to Indigenous knowledge, selfdetermination, resistance and sustainability of Mi'kmaq of Atlantic Canada, in the first section we explore Mi'kmag oral histories, cosmology and sociocultural organization.
 In the second section we look at the impact of colonization on the Mi'kmaq culture.
 In the third section we look at contemporary issues such as the impact of court decisions on treaty implementation, justice practices, economic development, resource use and cultural production.
 Prerequisites: ANTH 110 and 331.
 Three credits.
+Not offered 2008-2009.

-341 North American Archaeology
+North American Archaeology

 This course explores the prehistory of North America's Native Peoples as well as how these societies were radically transformed by European colonization.
 Students will discover that even though great spans of time separate modern and ancient native cultures, cultural continuity exists.
-Prerequisites: ANTH 240, 250 or permission of the instructor.
+Prerequisites: ANTH 240/243, 250/253 or permission of the instructor.
 Three credits.
+Not offered 2008-2009.